RPGrimes/Bookmark-Manager/README.md

 Day 1 partner --> [Will Sharkey](https://github.com/willjshark) - Challenges 1 to 4 completed.
 We paired using the driver-navigator technique to push-pull commits to our own machines as we took turns.

+Day 2 partner --> [Adam Harbisher](https://github.com/adam3sUK) - Challenges 5 to 8 completed.
+We paired using the driver-navigator technique to push-pull commits to our own machines as we took turns.
+Unfortunately we experienced a number of serious technical issues outside of our control so our pairing session was cut short.

+Day 3 partner --> [Ben Margerison](https://github.com/bmargerison) - Challenges 9 to 11 completed.
+Challenges 1 to 4 completed.
+We paired using the driver-navigator technique to push-pull commits to our own machines as we took turns.
+We made sure to take our time reading the challenge specification and discussed at length what we thought the best approach before commencing the tasks.

 ## About the Task
 This week's task has the purpose of developing our skills doing the following:
 - Building a simple web app with a database (this primary goal breaks down into the two sub-goals below)